-Examples in which the "promptly upon completion" standard would be satisfied include (but
+Examples in which the "promptly upon completion" standard would be satisfied include (but promptly upon completion, you did not provide the AVM report promptly upon completion.

 V. If I get multiple versions of a valuation, do I have to send them all to the applicant?
 (Comment 14(a)(1))